wesley4546/big-data-splitter/README.md

 ![](readme_examples/big-data-splitter-file-example.PNG)

 ### CSV
-Here are some example code answers to the questions I'm going to ask!
+Here are some example code answers to the questions I'm going to ask.
 ```
 What file are we splitting today?
 (Please add the file extension): HUGE-data.csv